BearWithAFez/Takuzu/README.md

 Last done:

-* Added about 20 puzzles making every dif 10 puzzles
-* Added LCLSTRG for music settings
-* Fixed a levelSelectBug
+* Fully complete functionality
+* Reset progress functionality
+* Split the CSS
-* Cleaned up the HTML code
+* Clean up the CSS
+* Fonts linked locally
+* Fixed bug: "Rapidly clicking doesn't have the desired SFX."

 Todo:

-* Clean up the CSS
 * Clean up the JS
 * More puzzles...
 * Fully test on other browsers than CHROME